 Using energy efficiency to fight energy poverty in Canada

-Join us for a virtual rally on March 4th at 4PM ET to hear from leaders and activists across Canada.
+On March 4, 2021, we held a virtual rally to hear from leaders and activists across Canada.
 Speakers will share stories about the challenges of living with a high energy burden and working for change.
-Join discussions about solutions – including energy efficiency.
-We need everyone to come together to demonstrate that Canadians stand for the values of energy justice.
+We discussed solutions – including energy efficiency.

 CEO of Habitat for Humanity Manitoba